-The quality of protein can’t really be measured in hay or grass because every batch of hay has a different amount.
-In fact, the only way to measure the total protein being fed is to measure the actual protein of the animal consuming it.
+The quality of protein can't really be measured in hay or grass because every batch of hay has a different amount.
+In fact, the only way to measure the total protein being fed is to measure the actual protein of the animal consuming it (killing it).
 Unfortunately this measurement is not a test you want to do on your horse.
 A rule of thumb holds though that the better the quality of hay or grass, the higher the quality of protein consumed and the reduced chance of a protein deficiency in your horse.
 The more stalk in the hay, the higher the fiber and the lower the available protein.
 Therefore, if your pasture and hay is of poor quality and your pasture and hay is limited in quantity, your horse is probably not getting enough good quality protein.
 They ingest enough protein to live, but not live well enough to become athletes.

 The simple solution is to add good quality protein to your horse's diet.

 Horses in the wild consume a lot of good quality, live forage with good quality protein in the natural habitat during seasons when it is available.
 When winter comes and forage becomes dead or scarce or covered by snow then the recycled proteins are used.
 It holds them over until the spring grass returns.
 The protein shortage in the wild has a back up plan that gets them through tough times until good protein can return to the diet.